 - Lokomat — A fixed, lower body exoskeleton with a treadmill that uses robotics along with a body weight support harness to retrain patients in how to walk.

-- Bioness H200 — A wireless hand rehabilitation system that helps patients with weak or paralyzed limbs regain the skills needed for reaching, grasping, opening and closing the hand.
+- Bioness H200 — A wireless hand rehabilitation system that uses FES to help patients with weak or paralyzed limbs regain the skills needed for reaching, grasping, opening and closing the hand.
 This technology uses Functional Electrical Stimulation (FES) which mimics electrical brain signals, helping reactivate impaired muscles.

 - Bioness L300 Go — A wireless thigh and foot drop system that uses FES to stimulate specific muscles to help patients walk more naturally with improved speed and balance.